jonas-lj/Ruffini/README.md

 }
 ```

-The library also contains some concrete instantiations of algebraic structures such as prime fields, finite fields and
+The library also contains some concrete instantiations of algebraic structures such as prime fields, finite fields, class groups and
 certain elliptic curve constructions (Curve25519 and BLS12-381).

 ## Demos